Estonian and Finno-Ugric Languages

 · The candidate's general orientation concerning linguistics (40 points);

 · The candidate's ability to express themselves effectively in English (20 points).

 For each assignment, the maximum score is 100 points and minimum score 51 points to be considered for admission.
+The applicant needs to receive at least 51 points for the motivation letter, in order to qualify for the admission interview.
+After the interview, the final admission score is calculated.
 The total admission score will be the weighted sum of the score of the motivation letter and the interview.
 The maximum number of final points is 100.
 Only applications which receive 66 points and above as a combined score from both indicators will qualify for admission.

 How to apply

 The following information applies to international students and Estonian students who graduated abroad: